Legendstyler00/pvparena2.0/doc/getting-started.md

 ## 5. Place required items in the lounge

 By default, four classes already exist : Swordsman, Tank, Pyro and Ranger.
-You can chose to keep these classes or create new ones with the the [class command](commands/class.md).
+You can choose to keep these classes or create new ones with the [class command](commands/class.md).

 Then simply place signs near your **lounge** spawn point(s) and write the class names on the first line.

-Place the signs in each lobby, and an iron block (configurable).
+Place the signs in each lobby, and an iron block (block type can be changed [in arena config](configuration.md)).
 The iron block is the default ready block that players can click on when they are ready.
 The match begins when all players are ready.

 > **🚩 Tips:**
-> - Players can can choose their class with `/pa arenaclass [className]` command
+> - Players can choose their class with `/pa arenaclass [className]` command
 > - You can set a default class using the config parameter `autoClass`
 > - Players can also be ready typing `/pa ready`, that's why ready block is not mandatory